Guide

 Keep the scope honest

-FilePaste is best for one-off shares up to 25 MB.
+FilePaste is best for one-off shares up to 80 MB.
 It is not a document editor, private workspace, or long-term archive.
+Choose an access window of 1 hour, 1 day, 7 days, or 30 days, then share the link while it is active.

 Use share text online when the content should open directly in the browser, or share log file when file form matters more.